An analytical optimization of plasma density profiles for downramp injection in laser wake-field acceleration: Sample applications of our procedure

 \section{Sample applications of our procedure}

-As examples, we apply our above multi-steps procedure to tailor the plasma density to the laser pulse of Fig. \ref{graphsb}.a, as done in \cite{FioAAC22}; more precisely, we consider the following three profiles, with $\widetilde{n_0}(z)=0$ for $z\le 0$, the same plateau\footnote{The slightly different value $\bar{n}\!=\!n_{cr}/267$ found in \cite{FioAAC22} was due to a coarser mesh.
-We also point out a slight change of notation: the subscripts $b,br$ of \cite{FioAAC22} are resp. replaced here by $B,b$, e.g. $z_b,Z_{br}$ become $z_B,Z_{b}$.} $\bar{n}\!=\!n_{cr}/268.8$ obtained via Step 2, three different pairs $(n_B,\delta Z_{dr})$ [and correspondingly three different pairs $(n_{b},\delta Z)$] obtained via Step 3, see Fig. \ref{LambdaPlot}.
+As examples, we apply our above multi-steps procedure to tailor the plasma density to the laser pulse of fig. \ref{graphsb}.a, as done in \cite{FioAAC22}; more precisely, we consider the following three profiles, with $\widetilde{n_0}(z)=0$ for $z\le 0$, the same plateau\footnote{The slightly different value $\bar{n}\!=\!n_{cr}/267$ found in \cite{FioAAC22} was due to a coarser mesh.
+We also point out a slight change of notation: the subscripts $b,br$ of \cite{FioAAC22} are resp. replaced here by $B,b$, e.g. $z_b,Z_{br}$ become $z_B,Z_{b}$.} $\bar{n}\!=\!n_{cr}/268.8$ obtained via Step 2, three different pairs $(n_B,\delta Z_{dr})$ [and correspondingly three different pairs $(n_{b},\delta Z)$] obtained via Step 3, see fig. \ref{LambdaPlot}.
 Then, to do a first consistency check, we solve the direct problem [i.e. eqs. (\ref{heq1}-\ref{heq2} of our plane model] with these input data.
-Finally, to check the results of the plane model and derive the details of the corresponding WFAs, we run FB-PIC simulations with the same input data, except the replacement of the plane wave by a cylindrically symmetric pulse with waist $R$ as described in subsection \ref{3Deffects}.